Lamprocapnos spectabilis (Syn. Dicentra spectabilis)

-They look like long chains of lockets, or swags of bleeding hearts.
+So they look like long chains of lockets, or swags of bleeding hearts when in flower.

-Stems of Lamprocapnos spectabilis make superb and long lasting cut flowers in a vase.
+Stems of Lamprocapnos spectabilis flowers also make superb and long lasting cut flowers in a vase.

 Giant Bleeding Hearts love nestling under trees and shrubs in Dappled Light and Shade.
 Where the larger woodland companions shelter their long chains from winds and the late afternoon sun.